ganeshutah/Jove/README.md

 backed by a Youtube video, then mention that video's link as well.
 We mention the youtube links because in case you have not successfully set up Jupyter notebooks, you can still experience Jove.

+## Prerequisites to running the Jove code

+There are no prerequisites.
+Once you follow the instructions listed under
+[Obtaining and Setting up Jupyter for running Jove] (#obtaining-and-setting-up-jupyter-for-running-jove), you should be able to run _any_ file under Jupyter.
+You can run the Jupyter file [.ipynb] either cell by cell or by the ``run all cells'' command.
+All that is needed is:

+ * The lex.py and yacc.py files

+ * The Imports/ directory

 **Please note:** Some of the Youtubes are live class-lecture recordings, and may contain material that you do not care about.
 Feel free to zoom